 We thought it was going to be easy – one less squirming child to get into the car seat, one less whinging child at the cafe, one less child to chase when we left the cafe, but we were wrong.

-Sam was miserable.
+He was miserable.
 He missed his brother.
 He made us feel terrible for separating them.
 He sulked the whole time.
-We lied to him and told him Leon was at the supermarket, not the beach, but it didn’t matter.
+We lied to him and told him his older brother was at the supermarket, not the beach, but it didn’t matter.
 He just wanted to be with his best mate.

 It’s not that he hates cafes.
-He actually likes them – so long as Leon is sitting next to him and we keep things short.
+He actually likes them – so long as his brother is sitting next to him and we keep things short.